Male Factor Infertility

 Normally, the male reproductive system makes, stores, and transports semen from the testicles.
 During ejaculation, the sperm travels through the reproductive tubing and mixes with fluid from the prostate and seminal vesicle (which is then called sperm), and then leaves the penis.

-Most commonly, infertility is caused from sperms problems.
+Most commonly, male infertility is caused by issues with the sperm.
 The sperm may:

 • not be fully grown